developerstephanieb/markdown/README.md

 ## Text Formatting

-You can easily format text to be bold, italic, or have a strikethrough.
+Text can be formatted to be bold, italic, or have a strikethrough.

 | Style         | Syntax                       | Example                       |
 | ------------- | ---------------------------- | ----------------------------- |